dschalk/monads-for-functional-javascript/README.md

     };
   };
 ```
 Monad instances are useful for chaining computations.
-Typically, the bnd() method provides its value to a computation that returns an instance of Monad.
+Typically, the bnd() method provides its value (the x attribute) to a computation that returns an instance of Monad.
 Here are some examples:
 ```javascript
   var ret = function ret(v, id) {
     if (arguments.length === 1) {